ChameleonCloud/docs/source/getting-started/index.rst

 instance.
 This can be an image, a snapshotted image, a volume, or some other appliance.
 Chameleon staff maintain some images for users (identified with a Chameleon badge).
 There are also user-uploaded images and appliances.
-For our demo, we'll use the supported `CC-Ubuntu20.04` image.
+For our demo, we'll use the supported `CC-Ubuntu22.04` image.
 We can see a list of all available images below on this section.
 If we scroll down, we can find the image and click the up arrow icon next to our desired image.
-This will tell the system to use them image for the instance source.
+This will tell the system to use that image for the instance source.

 **Networks**